Joachim von Ribbentrop: Trial and execution

 Ribbentrop was a defendant at the Nuremberg trials.
+Having initially sought a lawyer who had been a member of the Nazi party, Ribbentrop was represented in court by Dr. Fritz Sauter, a lawyer from Munich.
+During the trial, Ribbentrop attempted to subpoena as witnesses for his defense Lord Vansittart, Lord Beaverbrook, Lord Rothermere, and Lord Kemsley, as well as Lord Dawson of Penn, who at that time was already dead.
+Ribbentrop fired Sauter as his legal counsel in January 1946, with Airey Neave reporting that, among the conflicts between the two, Ribbentrop was angered that Sauter had not wished him a happy New Year.

 The Allies' International Military Tribunal convicted him on four counts: crimes against peace, deliberately planning a war of aggression, committing war crimes, and crimes against humanity.
 According to the judgment, Ribbentrop was actively involved in planning the Anschluss, as well as the invasions of Czechoslovakia and Poland.
 He was also deeply involved in the "final solution"; as early as 1942 he had ordered German diplomats in Axis countries to hasten the process of sending Jews to death camps in the east.
 He supported the lynching of Allied airmen shot down over Germany, and helped to cover up the 1945 murder of Major-General Gustave Mesny, a French officer being held as a prisoner-of-war.
 He was held directly responsible for atrocities which took place in Denmark and Vichy France, since the top officials in those two occupied countries reported to him.
 Ribbentrop claimed that Hitler made all the important decisions himself, and that he had been deceived by Hitler's repeated claims of only wanting peace.
 The Tribunal rejected this argument, saying that given how closely involved Ribbentrop was with the execution of the war, "he could not have remained unaware of the aggressive nature of Hitler's actions."
 Even in prison, Ribbentrop remained loyal to Hitler: "Even with all I know, if in this cell Hitler should come to me and say 'do this!', I would still do it."